Joi/joi.github.io/_posts/2020-08-10-better-mac-and-cheese-through-chemistry.md

 ![Cheese and Emulsifier](/images/cheese-and-emulsifier.jpeg)

-Then I read Modernist Cuisine where they used Sodium Citrate as an emulsifier.[^1]  They described how this would allow the cheese to become silky smooth - the texture of Annie's.
+Then I read Modernist Cuisine where they used Sodium Citrate as an emulsifier.[[An emulsifier is a substance that allows oil to be suspended in water or water-based liquids as an emulsion.
+Eggs, for example, have a natural emulsifier that allows them to be fatty but liquid and mixed together with the water-based part of the egg.
+The emulsifier in eggs is what allows the oil and vinegar in mayonnaise to be mixed together.::rsn]]They described how this would allow the cheese to become silky smooth - the texture of Annie's.
 Looking at the label on Annie's, I found that it contained Sodium Phosphate as an emulsifier.
 I think Sodium Citrate comes from citruses whereas Sodium Phosphate comes from Phosphate mines, which clearly isn't as "natural."

 Having said that, I've been having various arguments with people about what is "healthy."
 Minerals and simple common molecules found in the body already clearly aren't "poison."
 Having said that, too much of most things is bad for you.
 I think that it's important read the research and be careful of consuming too much of anything, especially if it's been shown to have adverse health effects.